Eligible Securities

 4. Self-securitisations

 1. Remit to the collections account at least weekly.
-Principal and interest collections must be remitted to the issuer’s collections account at least weekly.
+Principal and interest collections must be required to be remitted to the issuer’s collections account at least weekly.
 This requirement applies to any self-securitisation that the Reserve Bank first approves for repo eligibility after 31 March 2025.
 Existing self-securitisations (i.e. self-securitisations first approved by the Reserve Bank for repo eligibility on or before 31 March 2025) that do not meet this criteria after 31 March 2025 will incur a higher margin ratio (see Margin Ratios).

 2. Certification: The ADI sponsor must complete, sign and provide to the Reserve Bank a certificate to confirm their compliance with the Reserve Bank’s Eligibility Criteria for self-securitisations.
 The certificate must be signed by a senior officer of the ADI sponsor (Chief Financial Officer, Group Treasurer, or equivalent) and must be provided to the Reserve Bank at the following times: